Call-for-Code-for-Racial-Justice/Legit-Info/contributing/PULL-REQUESTS.md

 Be aware that *how* you communicate requests and reviews in your feedback can have a significant impact on the success of the Pull Request.
-Yes, we may land a particular change that makes Project Sample better, but the individual might just not want to have anything to do with this project ever again.
+Yes, we may land a particular change that makes Legit Info better, but the individual might just not want to have anything to do with Legit Info ever again.
 The goal is not just having good code.

 ### Respect the minimum wait time for comments